anlcan/boilerplate-spring/README.md

     - queue objects with -Message
     - callback/webhooks with -Notification
 - validate transfer objects with `import jakarta.validation.constraints.*` using `@valid`
-- test controllers without the whole applicationcontext
+- test controllers without the whole application context
-- use sprindoc and swagger for openapi documentation, upload it to bump.sh
+- use springdoc and swagger for openapi documentation, upload it to bump.sh

 ## Docker basics

 - Read [docker caching](https://docs.docker.com/build/cache/)
 - and docker [env variables](https://docs.docker.com/build/building/env-vars/)
-- Do not run HEALTHCHECKS (this should be done by orchestration, let the pod die if image fails)
+- Do NOT run HEALTHCHECKS (this should be done by orchestration, let the pod die if image fails)
-- Do put ENV variables into the Dockerfile or use scripts to set them, this should be done by the orchestration/K8s with secrets and configmaps
+- Do NOT put ENV variables into the Dockerfile or use scripts to set them, this should be done by the orchestration/K8s with secrets and configmaps
--

 ## AWS Basics

-- learn & use [localstack](https://github.com/localstack/localstack) for local development
+- use [localstack](https://github.com/localstack/localstack) for local development
 - always publish events through SNS
 - configure SNS through beans
 - use [spring-cloud-aws-messaging](https://cloud.spring.io/spring-cloud-aws/reference/html/#_messaging) for SNS/SQS